Bhagavad Gita Chapter 2 Verse 51 Meaning

 What is the main idea of Bhagavad Gita 2.51?

+At this point in Sankhya Yoga, Krishna deepens His teaching on equanimity.
 The wise, possessing knowledge, having abandoned the fruits of their actions, and being freed from the bonds of birth, go to the place which is beyond all evil.
-This verse emphasizes soul with clarity and purpose.
+The verse advances the dialogue by connecting abstract...

 How can I apply Bhagavad Gita 2.51 in daily life?